IN THE MOUNTAINS OF FIRE

 We pass around the little bits of potato bread and grieve that we have none to give Kiril.
 We pass the bottle of sour wine aspiring to be vinegar, and Kiril can't take a sip with us.
 We pray for her as though our prayers could light her way home on this cloudy, sunless dawn, but it all seems so futile, everything futile!

 (“Both are rather...complicated,” I answer.
 “I guarantee you have no equivalent of either in your country.”

 She frowns.
 “That could be a problem.”
 She nods to the lines to the matinee—parallel lines, for different categories of persons, who don’t look all that different to me.

 I laugh, “My dear, I’ll be whatever you are for the day.
 I’m a trained infiltrator, after all.”)

 Infiltrating, she whistled.
 Taken prisoner, yet she doesn't want rescued just yet.
 Cool-headed, that one, almost too cool for her own good.
 And too smart for her own good, too, for somebody her age.
 I think of Jesse—dead so young.

 I promised her I’d never leave her again!

 Stuff that, Deirdre.
 The child left you.
-She took off after spices you didn't ask for, without a by-your-leave.
-This isn't your fault.
+She took off after spices that you didn’t ask for, without a by-your-leave.
+This isn’t your fault.